 light duty recommendation is under what law

-The legal basis for a light-duty recommendation varies significantly depending on the jurisdiction (state or country), the specific circumstances (worker's compensation, ADA accommodation, etc.), and the type of employment.
+The legal basis for a light-duty recommendation varies significantly depending on jurisdiction (state or federal), the specific circumstances (worker's compensation, ADA accommodation, etc.), and the type of employer.
 There isn't one single law governing all light-duty recommendations.
-Instead, several laws and regulations might play a role, often in conjunction with company policies and collective bargaining agreements.
+Instead, the legality rests on a confluence of laws and regulations.

 Worker's Compensation Laws: